Gettysburg College’s sexual misconduct policy, which was criticized by a group called FIRE last year, has been revised.

-The group also disputed Gettysburg’s former definition of sexual consent, which includes “continuing and active consent” throughout.
+The group, a nonpartisan organization that monitors educational institutions and civil rights, also disputed Gettysburg’s former definition of sexual consent, which includes “continuing and active consent” throughout.

 The policy also has a revised definition of consent that includes “informed, freely and actively given, using mutually understandable words or actions which indicate a willingness to participate in mutually agreed upon sexual activity.”